opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

 **4. Incremental Training:**

-Next, we will update the initial model with new training data.
+Next, we will incrementally update the initial model with new training data.

 ```bash
 docker run --rm -it \